Kaya-Sem/commandtrein/README.md

 #### Acknowledgements

 Commandtrein leverages the iRails API, an open-source API for accessing real-time data from SNCB.
-We extend our thanks to the iRails team for their excellent service.